openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to a mechanism defined in (#credential-authz-request), issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope values.

 The concrete scope values and the mapping between a certain scope value and the credential type (and further parameters associated with the authorization to issue this credential type) is out of scope of this specification.
-Possible options include normative text in a specification defining scope values along with a description of their semantics or machine readable definitions in the issuer's metadata, perhaps mapping a scope value to an equivalent authorization details object (see above).
+Possible options include normative text in a profile of this specification defining scope values along with a description of their semantics or machine readable definitions in the Issuer's metadata such as mapping a scope value to an equivalent authorization details object (see above).

 It is RECOMMENDED to use collision-resistant scopes values.

 Issuers MUST interpret each scope value as a request to access the Credential Endpoint as defined in (#credential-endpoint) for the issuance of a Credential type identified by that scope value.
 Multiple scope values MAY be present in a single request whereby each occurrence MUST be interpreted individually.

 Providers who do not understand the value of this scope in a request MUST ignore it entirely.